Madrid Travel Tips

 Store hours are from 10 am-1:30 pm and 5 pm-8 pm.
 Most shops close at midday, except for the big department store chain, El Corte Inglés.
 Most shops are closed Saturday afternoon and all day Sunday, except for El Corte Inglés.

-Electricity is different than the U.S., so bring or purchase an adapter to re-charge your digital equipment.
+Electricity is different in the U.S., so bring or purchase an adapter to recharge your digital equipment.

 The major holidays in Madrid are Dos de Mayo (2nd of May), San Isidro (15th of May), Fiesta of the Virgin of La Paloma (15th of August), the female Patron Saint of Madrid – the Virgin of La Almudena (9th of November), and Christmas.
 For specific dates, go to the Madrid Tourism.